Our Trekking Partner: Chai Lai Sisters

 Eco-travel is not only about your carbon footprint, it is also about people.
 Community based tourism can ensure your adventure in Thailand is a respectful exchange with the indigenous communities you visit.
 Learn how

 In most societies in Asia, males tend to hold more public, social and financial power than females.
 If families can farm enough rice to sell, the income is usually given to the father of the family to manage and spend.
-When women and girls earn an income, they re-invest 90% of that income back into their families, as opposed to the average man investing just 30-40%.
+When women and girls earn an income, they re-invest 90% of that income back into their families.

 Chai Lai Sisters enables women to earn money for themselves and their families.
 This means that husbands and fathers see economic benefits and will therefore prioritize education for their daughters in turn.
 When girls are educated, they are equipped with the courage and self-confidence to better themselves, their families, their communities, and ultimately the next generation.
 They learn how to prevent illness and improve overall health, build and maintain infrastructure, manage personal and professional relationships, understand and advocate for basic rights, and secure a livelihood.